splunk/addonfactory-ucc-generator/ui/README.md

 # UCC-UI

 This is a UI library that extends UCC with custom UI components.
-It provides TypeScript-based components and hooks to build custom user interfaces.
+It provides TypeScript-based components and hooks for building custom user interfaces.

 ## Getting Started